A Complete Guide on Hough Transform

 Unconventional Application

 This section shows unexpected usage to demonstrate the HT’s adaptability and ever-expanding nature.
 It proposes a data mining technique for locating arbitrarily oriented subspace clusters.
-This is done by mapping the data space to the parameter space, which defines the collection of arbitrarily oriented subspaces that may be created.
+This is achieved by mapping the data space to the parameter space, defining the collection of arbitrarily oriented subspaces that may be created.
 The clustering method works by locating clusters that may hold many database objects.
 Even if subspace clusters of differing dimensions are sparse or crossed by other clusters in a noisy environment, the method can discover them.

-code for Line detection using hough transform
+Code for Line detection using hough transform

 Python Code: